awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig-blockdev-template.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Encrypted`  <a name="cfn-as-launchconfig-blockdev-template-encrypted"></a>
 Specifies whether the volume should be encrypted\.
 Encrypted EBS volumes can only be attached to instances that support Amazon EBS encryption\.
-For more information, see [Supported Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
+For more information, see [Supported instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
 If your AMI uses encrypted volumes, you can also only launch it on supported instance types\.
-If you are creating a volume from a snapshot, you cannot specify an encryption value\.
-Volumes that are created from encrypted snapshots are automatically encrypted, and volumes that are created from unencrypted snapshots are automatically unencrypted\.
-By default, encrypted snapshots use the AWS managed CMK that is used for EBS encryption, but you can specify a custom CMK when you create the snapshot\.
-The ability to encrypt a snapshot during copying also allows you to apply a new CMK to an already\-encrypted snapshot\.
-Volumes restored from the resulting copy are only accessible using the new CMK\.
+If you are creating a volume from a snapshot, you cannot create an unencrypted volume from an encrypted snapshot\.
+Also, you cannot specify a KMS key ID when using a launch configuration\.
-Enabling [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) results in all EBS volumes being encrypted with the AWS managed CMK or a customer managed CMK, whether or not the snapshot was encrypted\.
+If you enable encryption by default, the EBS volumes that you create are always encrypted, either using the AWS managed KMS key or a customer\-managed KMS key, regardless of whether the snapshot was encrypted\.
+For more information, see [Using AWS KMS keys to encrypt Amazon EBS volumes](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-data-protection.html#encryption) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)